 The Program in Innovation Management and Entrepreneurship (PRIME) master's degree focuses on developing the skills of science and engineering graduates so as to prepare them to more efficiently participate in a complex and highly competitive technology-driven economy, based on the development of innovative, embryonic ideas.
 These skills are in demand by technology-based companies, or can lead to the creation of start-up ventures.
 PRIME students learn to use emerging science and technology as a basis for the creation of commercial value and new ventures.
 The program, led by Professor Eric Suuberg and Professor Angus Kingon, offers students a strong grounding in how to start and grow a technology-based business in a dynamic, competitive, global marketplace.

-IE Brown Executive MBA is a highly innovative program designed to provide senior managers with the opportunity to develop and broaden their management and leadership skills in an intensive, international environment.
-The program brings together faculty from two leading academic institutions, integrating leading management thinking with wider perspectives from the humanities, social sciences, engineering, and life sciences.
+The IE Brown Executive MBA integrates leading management thinking with wider perspectives from the humanities, social sciences, engineering, and life sciences.
 The program is based on a unique interdisciplinary approach, and was specifically developed by leading faculty members from IE and Brown to help participants excel in an ever more complex and challenging global economy.
-The program combines the very best of both schools' vast experience and expertise. the shared values of both institutions, including a distinctly international focus, a strong commitment to the value of diversity and an entrepreneurial mindset, are strengthened even further through this partnership.